-So what’s gotten into the Swiss?
-We know they’re very good at banking and they never pick a side.
-They’ve got beautiful mountains which are great for skiing and yodeling, but apart from that, not much.
+So what got into the Swiss?
+We know they’re excellent at banking, and they never pick a side.
+They’ve got beautiful mountains which are great for skiing and yodelling, but apart from that, not much.
 Right?
 Oh, and now we know that they’re against PowerPoint.
 That is, some of them are.

 I couldn’t believe this week’s news when I read that a political party is rallying for a complete ban on PowerPoint.
 They argue that the average PowerPoint presentation is dull and costs a lot of time and money to prepare.
 In Europe alone, supposedly 110 billion euros are wasted on use and creation of slide decks.